HudsonNicoletti/hudsonnicoletti/README.md

 > Web & MacOS/ iOS Development.

-Full Stack Developer fluent in English, Portuguese, with international experience, developing and collaborating with multicultural teams in high-performance applications.
-Strong performance in system architecture, integrations and process automation, focusing on scalability, security and performance.
+Bilingual Full Stack Developer with international experience building high-performance applications alongside multicultural teams.
+Proven expertise in system architecture, process automation, and integrations, with a strong focus on scalability, security, and performance.
+Dedicated to delivering scalable technological solutions that drive efficiency, innovation, and sustainable growth.

 ## 🛠 Tech Stack